Gajar Ka Halwa is traditional Indian dessert especially made during winter months. This is also Known as gajrela in Punjab.

-Gajar Ka Halwa recipe in microwave is one of the quickest way to make this traditional Indian dessert.
+Gajar Ka Halwa recipe in the microwave is one of the quickest way to make this traditional Indian dessert.

-In this recipe of gajar Ka Halwa, instead of using traditional method of making the gajar Ka Halwa that involves hours of cooking and checking on gas stove I cooked gajar Ka Halwa in microwave.
+In this recipe of gajar Ka Halwa, instead of using the traditional method of making the gajar Ka Halwa that involves hours of cooking and checking on gas stove I cooked gajar Ka Halwa in a microwave.

 The other two recipes from this microwave Cooking series are Stuffed Tomatoes, tandoori gobhi, both these recipes are quick and delicious.
 I suggest you must try them if you want to simplify cooking and still want to eat tasty food.

 I cooked the microwave gajar Ka Halwa by steaming the carrots in steam chef accessory that comes with LG charcoal microwave ovens.
 First I steamed the carrots in steam chef and then finished cooking gajar Ka halwa in Microwave safe bowl using the steamed carrots with other ingredients.